 Latest information about Coronavirus / COVID-19

-Following the publication of the Government’s roadmap to easing lockdown restrictions, we want to reassure the people of Flintshire and West Cheshire that the guidance for patients from either England or Wales who require medical help at the Countess of Chester Hospital has not changed.
+We want to reassure the people of Flintshire and West Cheshire that the guidance for patients from either England or Wales who require medical help at the Countess of Chester Hospital has not changed.
 We urge any patient from England or Wales who has worrying symptoms, to use our services as normal and seek urgent care as soon as you require it.

-We have seen a fall in the number of patients attending our Emergency Department at the Countess and a decrease in GP referrals for some serious conditions.
 Please be assured that the Countess remains fully equipped to safely treat patients who require urgent care unrelated to COVID-19.
 Extra infection prevention measures have been put in place to ensure that those attending the hospital for non COVID-19 treatments are not at risk of contracting the virus.

 During this period, it is vital that people continue to seek medical assistance for all non COVID-19 conditions.
 If you have any questions or concerns, please contact you GP, NHS 111 or 999 as you would normally.